AbdulrahmanIsmailMohamed/Nodejs-E-Commerce-API/README.md

 * [Winston](https://www.npmjs.com/package/winston) - A logger for just about everything.
 * [XSS Clean](https://www.npmjs.com/package/xss-clean) - Middleware to sanitize user input
 * [Stripe](https://www.npmjs.com/package/stripe) - The Stripe Node library provides convenient access to the Stripe API from applications written in server-side JavaScript.
+* [Eslint](https://www.npmjs.com/package/eslint) - provides a pluggable linting utility for JavaScript.
+Linting is the process of checking source code for potential errors, code style issues, and other problems.

 ## Installation